Modi’s Pune visit a booster dose for BJP ahead of crucial civic polls

 With elections to 14 civic bodies in Maharashtra, including the cash-rich Mumbai, Pune and Pimpri-Chinchwad municipal corporations likely to be held in April, Prime Minister Narendra Modi’s visit to Pune city on March 6 is expected to give a major boost to the Bharatiya Janata Party (BJP) as it gears up to retain its dominance in Pune and Pimpri-Chinchwad.

-In his hectic schedule, the Prime Minister will inaugurate the Pune Metro Rail; unveil a statue of Chhatrapati Shivaji Maharaj in the main building of Pune Municipal Corporation (PMC); lay the foundation stone of Pune Riverfront Development Project whose object is to clean and rejuvenate 44 km stretch of the city’s polluted rivers and inaugurate a slew of other development works.
+In his typically hectic schedule, the PM will be inaugurating the Pune Metro rail – touted as the panacea to the city’s burgeoning traffic woes; unveil a statue of Chhatrapati Shivaji Maharaj in the main building of Pune Municipal Corporation (PMC); lay the foundation stone of Pune Riverfront Development Project whose objective is to clean and rejuvenate 44 km stretch of the city’s polluted rivers and inaugurate a slew of other development works.

-After Mr. Modi took office in 2014, the BJP formed the State government in Maharashtra and had also swept all six seats in urban Pune in the Assembly election the same year.
+After Mr. Modi came to power at the Centre in 2014, the BJP had managed to form a government in Maharashtra the same year.
+It had swept all six seats in urban Pune in the 2014 Maharashtra Assembly election.

-Since then, to ensure the BJP’s dominance in the cash-rich PMC and the Pimpri-Chinchwad Municipal Corporation (PCMC), Mr. Modi had laid the foundation stone of the Pune Metro rail project in December 2016, ahead of the 2017 civic body elections..
+Since then, to ensure the BJP’s dominance in the cash-rich PMC and the Pimpri-Chinchwad Municipal Corporation (PCMC), Mr. Modi had laid the foundation stone of the Pune Metro rail project in December 2016 – just ahead of the crucial 2017 civic polls to the two civic bodies – amid furious political bickering with the Congress and the NCP, who claimed credit for the Metro project.

-The BJP bagged 97 of the total PMC 162 seats in 2017 while supplanting the NCP from the Pimpri-Chinchwad Municipal Corporation(PCMC) (winning 77 of the 128 seats) in a personal blow to Nationalist Congress Party (NCP) leader and Deputy Chief Minister Ajit Pawar, who lost control of his Pimpri-Chinchwad stronghold.
+The BJP then went on to bag an unprecedented 97 of the total 162 seats in the 2017 PMC poll while supplanting the NCP from the PCMC (winning 77 of the 128 seats) in a personal blow to Nationalist Congress Party (NCP) leader and Deputy Chief Minister Ajit Pawar, who lost control of his Pimpri-Chinchwad stronghold.

 The Congress, which once held Pune, has seen a precipitate fall in its fortunes since the BJP’s ascendancy.

-The PM visited again in 2018, when the BJP under Devendra Fadnavis was Chief Minister, to inaugurate the third phase of the Pune Metro Rail project.
+The PM had again visited the city in 2018 when the BJP under Devendra Fadnavis was in power in the State to inaugurate the third phase of the Pune Metro Rail project.
 At the time, Mr. Modi had said the Hinjewadi line would ameliorate the traffic woes of lakhs of professionals and citizens working and living in one of India’s biggest IT hubs.

 According to senior city-based political analyst Rajendra Pandharpure, the PM’s visit this time is an attempt on the BJP’s part to send the message that the development of Pune and Pimpri-Chinchwad rests on the party and that the Centre will always watch over the interests of these twin cities.